CI/CD Integration Plugin

 Adding plugin#

-This section describes how to add CI/CD integration plugin to your project.
+This section describes how to add CI/CD integration plugin to your Gradle/Maven project.

 Gradle#

-- Add the following to Gradle build file
+Add the following to Gradle build file plugins section:

 - Option 1 (recommended): using environment variables.

-- Option 2 (not recommended): using Gradle build file.
+- Option 2 (not recommended): using Gradle/Maven plugin configuration.

 Maven#